AndreHDev/PDF_Manager/README.md

 # PDF Manager

-This project is a web application that allows users to upload PDF files, merge them, reorder pages, and select specific pages to include in the final document.
+This project is a local web application that allows you to upload PDF files, merge them, reorder pages, and select specific pages to include in the final document.

 ![PDF_Manager_Preview](https://github.com/user-attachments/assets/22e89bfe-bcb5-483f-8cd5-653c581da0ee)
 # PDF Manager